In a couple of days, I’ll be turning fifty. 50.

 Wow!
 Fifty.
 Here I am.

 I remember being 28 years old, working at the Fourth Street Bar and Grill.
 A group of men and women were standing at the bar holding shot glasses.
-They were Marriott employees, my colleagues, and so I approached them in a friendly manner asking them what they were celebrating.
+They were Marriott employees, my colleagues, and so I approached and asked them what they were celebrating.

 I had thought about turning fifty before, thought about it as a young man because I always felt like I was older than my age suggested.